cfsworkload/blue-messenger/README.md

 https://www.ng.bluemix.net/docs/#services/Cloudant/index.html#Cloudant

 ## Fork project to personal Jazz Repo space
+	[intro]
 * From https://hub.jazz.net/git/ank/Mosca-Cloudant/ select "Fork Project" in top right of page

 ![Example](images/fork.jpg)

 In the Menu that pops up

-* Set desired name of project
+* Set desired name of project [tell them to call it MQTT-Web-App]
-* Make sure URL specified is proper path to your Bluemix space
+* Make sure URL specified is the proper path to your Bluemix space [???]
-* Decide if you want to this repository to be public or private by checking box at "Make it private (not public)"
-* Decide if you want to Add features for Scrum development
+* Decide if you want to this repository to be public or private by checking box at "Make it private (not public)" [Check "Make it private" if you want the repo to be private, otherwise leave unchecked]
-* Make sure the box is checked for "Make this a Bluemix Project"
+* Keep "Make this a Bluemix Project" checked
-* Select your desired Region, Organization, and Space and select "Create"
+* Select your desired Region, Organization, and Space and select "Create".
+The space needs to be in the same where you assigned your Cloudant database service in the last section.

 ![Example](images/create.jpg)